-Recommended: WRTG 112 (or WRTG 101) and a more advanced writing course.
+Recommended: WRTG 112 (or WRTG 101 or WRTG 101S) and a more advanced writing course.
 An interdisciplinary approach to environmental stewardship.
 The aim is to critically examine the role of the individual and society in global environmental sustainability.
 Emphasis is on approaches that identify barriers to personal and public participation in behaviors that support environmental sustainability and possible pathways to overcome those barriers.
-Students may receive credit for only one of the following courses: BEHS 365, BEHS 3980, or ENMT 365.